CramBL/mtgo-collection-manager-old/README.md

     - [Windows (with PowerShell)](#windows-with-powershell)

 ## Features?
-Who knows, we'll see what I come up with, and how much time I have.
+Make an issue if you have suggestions.
 If you have a great idea, make a feature request via an issue, thanks!
 ### Feature Ideas:
 * **Price alerts** certain sites already have price alerts, but they are kind of crappy and hard to maintain.
 So better and smarter price alerts is a place to start.
 * **Auto fetch users full MTGO collection** might be difficult.
 MTGO's local user files are a giant mess, it's solvable for sure, but might break quite often depending on how MTGO files are actually managed long term.
 Could be difficult to handle multiple accounts as well.
 * **[A million data driven features]** like giving alerts when a card with a historically stable price suddenly spikes, and stuff like that.

 # Contributing

-This project is in a very early phase (the technology for GUI is still an open question), but build tools and CI are in a state where the practical aspects of making simple contributions should be fairly straightforward.

 There's scripts for building and testing all projects described in the [Quickstart](#quickstart) section below.

+You're welcome to submit PRs or make issues.

-If you're serious about starting a collaboration, send me a mail at `mbkj@tutamail.com`
+If you're serious about starting a collaboration, send me a mail at `mbkj@tutamail.com`.

 ## Quickstart

 ### Unix-like (with Make)